Hidden Agenda (2017 video game)

-Hidden Agenda is a 2017 action-adventure game developed by Supermassive Games and published by Sony Interactive Entertainment.
-It was released on 24 October 2017 for PlayStation 4.
+Hidden Agenda is a 2017 action-adventure game developed by Supermassive Games and published by Sony Interactive Entertainment for the PlayStation 4.

 Gameplay

 Hidden Agenda is a psychological action-adventure game played from a third-person perspective.
 The player takes control of homicide detective Becky Marney (Katie Cassidy) and district attorney Felicity Graves (Christy Choi/Ashley Voom), both of whom are involved in the case of a serial killer known as The Trapper.
 The game features quick time events that determine the outcome of the story, including a character's death or survival.
 With the PlayLink feature, others may join the game to vote for a specific decision to be made, using their Android or iOS smartphones.
 In competitive mode, one player will at some point receive a secret objective, or Hidden Agenda, which is intended to create conflict between the players as they try to prevent it from happening.